yaelelmatad/EtsyApiTest/README.md

 Project which uses API to grab a bunch of etsy stores and then uses a simple analysis to compare similarity and group similar stores.

-There are three main codes in this directory.
+There are several codes in this directory.
 The first one is getShops.py.
 This one should be run as:

 ```bash
 $ python getShops.py 5000 shopListingData.json